 - Industrial Research Assistance Program (IRAP): Assists manufacturers to overcome technical challenges by reducing the payroll cost of employees and contractors.
 IRAP grants support commercially-viable research and development activities that lead to new manufacturing products and capabilities.
 There are two streams for technical IRAP projects, including the Accelerated Review Process (ARP) providing up to $50,000, and the Mid-Size Projects stream, which provides up to $500,000 in Canadian manufacturing grants.

-- CanExport: Encourages the entry or re-entry into international markets by offsetting a portion of marketing costs related to countries where revenues haven’t been recorded in at least 24 months.
+- CanExport: Encourages the entry or re-entry into international markets by offsetting a portion of marketing costs related to countries where less than 10% or $20,000 of total international sales have been earned in the last 24 months.
 This includes participation in trade shows, translating marketing materials, performing market research, and airfare/ ground transportation.
-Up to 50% of eligible expenses can be awarded to a maximum $99,999 per project.
+Up to 50% of eligible expenses can be awarded to a maximum $50,000 per project.
 Applications must show at least $20,000 in expenses to be eligible.

 - SD Tech Fund: Supports collaborative late-stage development or pre-commercialization activities related to disruptive clean technology projects.
 Manufacturers can use the funding to accelerate the final development and testing of a technology, ultimately bringing it to market faster.
 This program provides up to 33% of project expenses to a maximum grant value of $15 million.